amandeepkaur2024/Flipkart-E-commerce-SQL-Project/README.md

 2. **Set Up the Database**:

-   * Run the `schema.sql` script to set up tables and insert sample data.
+   * Run the `Schema.sql` script to set up tables and insert sample data.
 3. **Run Queries**:

-   * Execute each query in `Flipkart_Sql_Queries.sql` to explore and analyze the data.
+   * Execute each query in `Flipkart_sql_queries.sql` to explore and analyze the data.

 ---